nhoudelot/demosdebs/dos/demos/1996/solex-by-oxygene/debian/solex-by-oxygene.6.md

 # DESCRIPTION
-solex is a demonstration released by Oxygene in 1996. solex-by-oxygene is the launcher that use Dosbox to run it.
+solex is a demonstration released by Oxygene in 1996. solex-by-oxygene is the launcher that use Dosbox-x to run it.

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information